iainctduncan/papers/source/features_usage.rst

 ^^^^^^^^^^^^^^^^^^
 By default, the s4m object will be created with 1 inlet and 1 outlet.
-The **@ins** and **@outs** attribute arguments can be used at instantiation time to create additional inlets and outlets, to a maxium of 32 outlets.
+The **@ins** and **@outs** attribute arguments can be used at instantiation time to create additional inlets and outlets, to a maximum of 32 outlets.
 While these are implemented as Max *attributes*, they cannot be changed in the Max object inspector as their number must be set before object initialization.
 They can only be set as **@** arguments in the object box.